Horex began in 1923

 Sources: Makis MC Classic, et al.

 N.B.
-The archive from which this page was derived had numerous factual errors when first posted.
+The archive from which this page was derived had a number of errors when first posted.
 No doubt some remain.
-Jan 2021.
+Dec 2020.

 If you have a query about Horex motorcycles please contact us